How Information Bubble Drives the Chinese Public’s Views of China’s Global Standing and Fuels Grassroots Nationalism

 But how do the Chinese public think China is viewed in the world?
 If information—including content critical of the government—flowed freely in China, the Chinese public might be expected to be influenced by these worsening global perceptions.
 The United States’ plummeting global image, due in part to the country’s disastrous handling of the COVID-19 crisis and presidency of Donald Trump, is frequently discussed in American media and public discourses, for example.

 But unfavorable international opinions on China are rarely reported in China’s official media, although one can find some limited discussions in social media.
-Instead, state media are filled with headlines like “Wuhan once again awes foreign media” and “American media marvels at Qingdao’s testing of eight million people in three days”.
-These narratives are not just short-term efforts to boost morale during the pandemic; they are part of a larger and long-standing propaganda campaign to tout how “amazing” China is.
+Instead, state media are filled with stories that boast how foreign nations are impressed with China’s performance, such as “Wuhan once again awes foreign media.”
+Narratives like this are not just short-term efforts to increase confidence during the Covid-19 pandemic; they are part of a larger and long-standing propaganda campaign to tout how “amazing” China is.

 And they appear to be working.
 A survey I conducted in March 2020, and reported in a paper presented at the 2020 American Political Science Association annual meeting, shows that the Chinese public vastly overestimates China’s global image and popularity.

-In the online survey, I asked respondents six multiple-choice questions about China’s image and popularity around the world.
-Questions included: what is the median percentage of people in North American and Western European countries with positive views of China?
-What is the median percentage of people in countries around the world who approve of the Chinese leadership’s job performance?
-And what is the share of Hong Kong residents with a favorable view of the Mainland government?
-Percentages ranging from low to high were provided as choices for each question.
+In the online survey, I asked respondents multiple-choice questions about China’s image and popularity around the world.
+Questions included: What is the median percentage of people in the US, Canada, and Western European countries with positive views of China?
+And what is the median percentage of people in countries around the world who approve of the Chinese leadership’s job performance?

 I also find that younger people overestimate the positiveness of China’s global image more, while those with overseas experiences overestimate it less (Figure 1).
 The younger generation grew up in a more prosperous era where China’s influence in the world was growing, which may drive a more positive conception of the country.
 Conversely, those who have traveled abroad are exposed to more criticism of China, and thus have a somewhat less biased perception of China’s global image.